User research helps teams learn about users and create services that meet their needs.

 - understand problems users are having and how they might be resolved

-This means doing user research in every iteration of every phase - starting in discovery and continuing throughout live.
+This means doing user research in every iteration of every development phase - starting in discovery and continuing throughout live.
 This is more effective and efficient than doing one or two large studies at the beginning or end of development.

 Doing this means you can: